A Guide to the Pubs in St Andrews, Scotland

 The Food Pubs

-The Dunvegan – Yes, the Dunnie is double dipping here, but it offers some tasty food right in the heart of the action!
+The Dunvegan – Yes, the Dunny is double dipping here, but it offers some tasty food right in the heart of the action!

 Hams Hame – The gastro pub closest to the Old Course, this business is affiliated with the Old Course Hotel.
 It’s a fun place to go, but doesn’t have the most exciting atmosphere or best prices.
 A solid option for a meal.

 One Under – The One Under Pub is directly beneath the Rusacks Hotel adjacent to the 18th fairway of the Old Course.
-This is a gastro pub where I wouldn’t recommend going to grab a quick beer, but would recommend for a meal.
+This is a gastro pub where I wouldn’t recommend going to grab a quick beer, but it’s a good spot for a meal.

 The Sports Pubs